nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 ## Troubleshooting

-Every Lab configuration generates a report in `cats/reports` directory, you can view `output.xml` file to troubleshoot further.
+Every Lab configuration generates a report in the `cats/reports` directory, you can view the `output.xml` file to troubleshoot , if required.

 ## Feeback